andre-morales/surface/README.md

 ## TO-DO:
-* 10: Investigate the possiblity of pill colliders instead of box for player-terrain interactions.
+* 10: Investigate separating gravity and motion forces when dealing with collision for less stutter in movements

+## Log
+10-04-24: Capsule colliders have proven way more precise than AABB colliders